asmik-x05/tailwind-project/README.md

 # tailwind-project

-# branch 2 (E-commerce) contains a static E-store  for Honor mobile phone.
+# this repo contains a static E-store for Honor mobile phone.